mauricechouam/Leetcode-training/README.md

 ## 43) [Increasing Triplet Subsequence](https://github.com/mauricechouam/Leetcode-training/blob/main/Longest%20Increasing%20Subsequence/code.js)
 Given an integer array nums, return true if there exists a triple of indices (i, j, k) such that i < j < k and nums[i] < nums[j] < nums[k].
 If no such indices exists, return false.
+Example 1:
+Input: nums = [1,2,3,4,5]
+Output: true
+Explanation: Any triplet where i < j < k is valid.